 Ginger is an appetite stimulant and is often used in cooking.
 It has a warm, fresh taste that is peppery and spicy.
 Gingerbread gets its distinctive flavor from ground ginger.
 Many oriental dishes use pieces of the sliced root.
 The scent of ginger is uplifting and comforting.

 Ginger is known to stimulate kidney activity, which helps remove toxic wastes from the body.
 Ginger improves liver function by converting cholesterol into bile acids.
 Like garlic, ginger can help make blood platelets less sticky.

-Ginger is a great herbal remedy for motion sickness and works better than any over-the-counter product.
+Ginger is the perfect herbal remedy for motion sickness and works better than any over-the-counter product.
 Drink ginger tea or chew crystallized pieces before and during trips.
-Add cinnamon and honey to ginger tea for a delicious drink.
+Add ground cinnamon and honey to ginger tea for a delicious drink.

 For cramps and menstrual problems, ginger tea may be used in a compress and applied directly to the abdomen.
 This treatment also helps relieve bloating and gas.

 Traditional Chinese medicine has recommended ginger for over 2,500 years to treat abdominal bloating, coughing, vomiting, diarrhea, and arthritis.
 The Chinese people use ginger to warm the stomach, dispel chills, and reduce the toxicity of some other medicinal herbs.

 Ginger is not recommended in the treatment of ulcers but may help prevent them.
 Ginger is an aromatic bitter that stimulates digestion and helps keep intestinal muscles toned.
 The use of ginger eases beneficial fiber and toxic waste materials through the digestive tract, lessoning irritation to the intestinal walls.